Bart Verhaeghe: Real Estate: Verelst, Eurinpro and Uplace

 Verhaeghe then set up the real estate company Uplace, specialised in developing innovative projects where living, working and relaxing go together.
 Near Brussels, Uplace develops a new workshop district called BROEKLIN, where training, production, consumption and circularity meet at a very central location in Belgium.
 The work shop district is designed by Professor and architect Alexander D’Hooghe.
+Uplace also creates new city districts in Dendermonde and Tielt.

 Club Brugge

 In 2004, at the request of the Flemish government, Verhaeghe developed a feasibility study for schools and football stadiums.
 Subsequently, he was contacted by the then board of Club Brugge, which developed plans for a new stadium.
 Verhaeghe additionally developed a strategic vision for the first division.
 At the request of the board of directors at the time, Verhaeghe implemented the internal changes, became chairman and hired Vincent Mannaert to become CEO of Club Brugge.
 Mannaert leads the operational operations of Club, supported by a professional management team.

 The Board of Directors was also subject to major changes: several entrepreneurs made their entry.
 At the end of 2012, the trade fund of the non-profit association Club Brugge K.V. was transferred to the limited liability company Club Brugge, to which an amount of 15 million euros was contributed.
 Verhaeghe became the majority shareholder.